Tangenziale di Mestre: Passante di Mestre

 The old Tangenziale di Mestre has now to be called, more properly, Tangenziale di Venezia (with new highway identification code: A57): indeed, it is longer than the old Mestre one, because the Passante di Mestre bypasses all the area around Venice, beginning west just after Padua, going north almost to Treviso, and ending east near Quarto d'Altino.
 So that the old exits of Dolo and Mira, before part of Autostrada A4, are today part of the Tangenziale.
 Unfortunately, the signage has not been adapted to take account of this development confusing the poor motorist without local knowledge.
-For example, travelling east, a sign directs the motorist onto the A57 and that's the last time you will see any reference to A57.
+For example, travelling east, a sign directs the motorist onto the Autostrada A57 and that's the last time you will see any reference to Autostrada A57.
 The signage quickly reverts to the out-of-date A4 or uses the European route signage.

 The beltway is managed by Società delle Autostrade di Venezia e Padova and Autovie Venete S.p.A.